$1,800,000 Settlement for NYPD Sergeant Hurt in Crash with Speeding Vehicle

 Following discharge, Plaintiff continued to experience short term memory loss, headaches, cognitive delays and depression.
 Plaintiff continued to undergo outpatient rehabilitation.

-As a result of his injuries, Plaintiff sought recovery for her past and future pain and suffering, medical expenses and loss of earnings.
+As a result of her injuries, Plaintiff sought recovery for her past and future pain and suffering, medical expenses and loss of earnings.

 Defendants claimed that Plaintiff suffered an initial head injury as a result of the accident, but that her condition resolved.
 Defendants further claimed that Plaintiff’s condition may have been as a result of her pre-existing congenital hydrocephalus.